Mock¶

 try:

-To test how the CLI handles an error condition, we can pretend that
+To test how the CLI handles an error condition, we can simulate

-generates an exception by assigning the exception to the
+delete_task() throwing an exception by assigning the exception to the mock

-assert "Error: Invalid item id 42" in out
+assert "Error: Invalid task id 42" in out

-That’s all we need to test the CLI: mocking return values, checking calls to mock functions and mocking exceptions.
-However, there is a whole range of other mocking techniques that we have not covered.
-So be sure to read unittest.mock — mock object library if you want to use mocking extensively.
+That’s all we need to test the CLI: mocking return values, checking calls to mock functions, and mocking exceptions.
+However, there are a whole host of other mocking techniques that we haven’t covered.
+So be sure to read up on unittest.mock — mock object library — the mock object library — if you want to make extensive use of mocking.

-One of the biggest problems with using mocks is that we are no longer testing the behaviour in a test, but the implementation.
-However, this is not only time-consuming but also dangerous: a valid refactoring, for example changing a variable name, can cause tests to fail if that particular variable has been mocked.
-However, we only want our tests to fail when there are breaks in behaviour, not just when there are code changes.
+One of the biggest problems with using mocks is that, in a test, we are no longer testing the behaviour but the implementation.
+This is not only time-consuming but also dangerous: a valid refactoring – such as changing a variable name – can cause tests to fail if that particular variable has been mocked.
+However, we want our tests to fail only when there are breaks in behaviour, not simply due to code changes.

-However, sometimes mocking is the easiest way to create exceptions or error conditions and make sure your code handles them correctly.
-There are also cases where testing behaviour is unreasonable, such as when accessing a payment API or sending emails.
-In these cases, a good option is to test whether your code calls a specific API method at the right time and with the right parameters.
+Sometimes, though, mocking is the easiest way to generate exceptions or error conditions and ensure that your code handles them correctly.
+There are also cases where testing behaviour is impractical, such as when accessing a payment API or sending emails.
+In these cases, it is a good option to test whether your code calls a specific API method at the right time and with the correct parameters.

 See also

-Hynek Schlawack: “Don’t Mock What You Don’t Own”
+“Don’t Mock What You Don’t Own” by Hynek Schlawack

-We can also test the Items CLI without mocks by also using the API.
-We will not test the API, but only use it to check the behaviour of actions that are executed via the CLI.
+We can also test the Tasks CLI without using mocks by utilising the API.
+In doing so, we will not be testing the API itself, but simply using it to verify the behaviour of actions executed via the CLI.
 We can also test the test_add_with_owner example as follows:

 assert len(all) == 1